 Directors

-At the end of the year, the Board comprised five nonexecutive Directors, each of which is considered by the Board to be independent of the Company and the Manager.
+Throughout the year, the Board comprised five nonexecutive Directors, each of which is considered by the Board to be independent of the Company and the Manager.
 David Barron is the Chairman and Howard Williams is the Senior Independent Director.